symeo-io/symeo-js/README.md

 - You can nest properties to any depth level
 - Supported types are `boolean`, `string`, `integer` and `float`
 - Properties can be flagged with `optional: true`, or `secret: true`
+- For type `string`, you can add a regex expression that the value will have to match (e.g `regex: `)

 ### Build your configuration to access it in your code